seanbrar/seanbrar.github.io/README.md

 Please note that due to the personal nature of this website, I am not accepting direct pull requests for content or major design changes at this time.
 However, I greatly appreciate your interest and support!

+For contact information or professional inquiries, please visit the live site at [seanbrar.com](https://seanbrar.com).

 ## License

 This project uses a dual licensing structure: